klerpi/backend-assessment/api-reference.md

 ### GET /products/
 Requests the list of products created by the current user (or every product if the user is a superuser).

+To optimize the requests, only the `id` and `url` fields are provided.
+To get more details about the entry, request the provided url.

 Request
 ```http
 GET http://localhost:8000/api/v1/products/